widemeadows/TurboCV/README.md

 3. String Processing.
     This module provides some string related APIs that are missing in the C++ Standard Library.
 For example, split and type conversion (int to string, string to int, etc).

 This toolkit is written **for fun**.
 Its purpose is to simplify development of "demo programs", not "commercial softwares".
-Therefore, it may not contains much code to process exceptions and some unimportant details.
+Therefore, it won't contain many codes to process exceptions or some unimportant details.
 In addition, the efficiency is not a priority.

 ~~*Currently there is no code here.
 I will commit them after some code cleaning.*~~